-Around 98% of applications were made by people aged 18 to 44 by end of December 2019.
-Only 1% of applications were made by people under 18, and 1% by people aged 45 or over [Table 4].
+• Around 98% of applications were made by people aged 18 to 44 by end of November 2020.
+1% of applications were made by people under 18 and 1% by people aged 45 or over [Table 4].

-Applications by local authority, health board and non-Scottish postcodes
+Applications by local authority, health board, and non-Scottish postcodes

-• Applications were received from people in all local authorities, with the highest number of applications coming from Glasgow City (20,145, 17%), North Lanarkshire (9,320, 8%) and Fife (8,625, 7%).
-The lowest

-- number of applications came from Orkney Islands (205), Shetland Islands (245), and Na h-Eileanan Siar (325) [Table 5]. - Similarly, the health board with the highest number of applications was Greater Glasgow and Clyde (31,340, 26%), with the lowest numbers from Orkney, Shetland and Western Isles respectively [Table 6]. - While the average percentage of applications authorised at Scotland level was 67%, this varied between local authorities, ranging from 63% in Orkney Islands to 75% in Dundee City [Table 5]. - In total, 6,690 (6%) applications were made by people living at non-Scottish postcodes [Table 5].
+- To date, the local authorities with the highest number of applications were Glasgow City with 38,385 applications, North Lanarkshire with 17,830 applications, and Fife with 16,700 applications.
+The lowest number of applications were 450 from Shetland Islands, 470 from Orkney Islands and 650 from Na h-Eileanan Siar [Table 5]. - Similarly, the health board with the highest number of applications was Greater Glasgow and Clyde, with 59,540 applications.
+The lowest numbers of applications were from Shetland, Orkney, and Western Isles respectively [Table 7]. - While the average percentage of processed applications authorised overall was 68%, this varied between local authorities, ranging from the lowest at 67% in Orkney Islands to the highest at 75% in Scottish Borders [Table 5]. - In total, 9,800 applications were made by people living at non-Scottish postcodes [Table 5]. - Further information on the breakdown of applications within a local authority or health board can be found in the supplementary tables [Tables 6, 8]. - More information on deriving the local authorities and health boards for applications can be found in the Geography section.